eslint/eslint/docs/developer-guide/nodejs-api.md

 #### Return Value

 * (`Promise<boolean>`)<br>
   The promise that will be fulfilled with whether the file is ignored or not.
-If the file is ignored then `true`.
+If the file is ignored, then it will return `true`.

 ### ◆ eslint.loadFormatter(nameOrPath)